saldeepsalil50-ship-it/Number-Guessing-Game/README.md

 # 🎯 Number Guessing Game (C)
+🎯 Mini C project: Guess the random number with feedback on each try.
+Great for beginners learning logic and I/O in C.
-A simple terminal-based number guessing game written in C.
+🎯 A simple terminal-based number guessing game written in C. The user tries to guess a randomly generated number within a limited number of attempts.
+This mini project is perfect for beginners learning C programming, random number generation, and basic logic structures.

-## 📜 Description
-The program generates a random number between 1 and 100.
-The user is prompted to guess the number, and the program gives feedback on whether the guess is too high, too low, or correct.

-The game continues until the correct number is guessed.

-## 🛠 Features

-- ✅ Random number generation using rand()
-- ✅ Input validation (only numbers accepted)
-- ✅ Number of attempts displayed
-- ✅ Simple and clean terminal UI
-- ✅ Beginner-friendly logic